 Reflective Account 2

-The ‘flowery’ language criticism I will definitively take onboard.
-I am still learning how to write in a more academic language – I didn’t go to school here and my English is mainly conversational and just self taught.
-I get muddled sometimes between what’s appropriate and what’s not.
+My tutor also pointed out several instances of non-academic language.
+I will definitively take this onboard.
+I am still learning how to write in a more academic tone.
+I didn’t go to school here and my English is self-taught, mainly conversational and sometimes inappropriate for an essay.
 I also struggle with sentence construction.
 The way you structure a sentence in English differs to Swedish which is my first language.
-It often results in me writing much too convoluted sentences.
+It results in me writing much too convoluted and confusing sentences.
 I am trying to improve but it will be an ongoing process.

 Lastly, I’d like to say that I greatly enjoyed this particular Assignment.
 I enjoyed the subject and I enjoyed looking at it in great detail.
 It really opened my eyes to the nuances of orchestration.
 I also read Strauss’ edition of Berlioz’ treatise on orchestration when preparing the Assignment.
 It was very illuminating and instructive, and Strauss’ composition and orchestration is truly inspiring.

 I attempted to re-write any non-academic language and tried shortening my sentences to be more to the point and sound less like hyperbole.

 I could not find the quote by Max Steiner, so instead I reworded the passage and referenced a film music critic who claims that Steiner was influenced by Richard Strauss.
 I included a JPEG extract from a book where it is discussed.
 Similarly, I could not find the quote about gender stereotyping, so I re-worded this passage also.

 I also tried to clarify the parallels I hear between Strauss’ orchestration in the Carnivalesque scene and the use of glockenspiel in horror film music and added a couple of references to this section of the essay.

 I deleted any illogical references to ‘unison’ horns since this was clearly a mistake.
 The horns are neither in unison nor particularly dissonant.